scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, then had fast food for lunch because a long day left me wanting some comfort food.

+### Day 100

+Woah.
+A hundred days already?
+All day of soylent today!
+Just thinking back on when I started this, it's come a ways. v1.5 was ok, but I had to buy strawberries to make it drinkable for me most of the time.
+But v1.6 is just perfect the way it is.
+Although, well, I suppose if it had a little more salt that might be good.
+I say that simply because most of the time when I get a hankering for something after having just soylent for a while it's for salty things.
+Or steak.
+Hm.
+Steak.

+But yeah, I haven't noticed any ill effects from converting most of my diet over to soylent.
+I'm satisfied with my lunch, satisfied wth my dinners.
+And on days where I only have soylent, I really don't get a craving for other food unless I happen to see a really good advertising or something.
+If anything, I'd say that the amount of protein I get now is more than before, and that combining that with increased exercise has been a big help to me.
+So that's good.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/